Inversion-NL/me.zwave/README.md

 Changelog:

+0.0.13
+* for WALLC-S: Fixed Send Result to flow and changed typo
+* for WALLC-S_V2: Fixed Send Result to flow and changed typo

 0.0.12
 * Fixed Copy/paste error in WALLC-S Driver
 * Added support for the WALLC-S_V2 (same as WALLC-S different Manufacturer ID)